 Ask anyone - it's just getting harder and harder to find good employees.

-In the U.S., the unemployment rate is at 4.1 percent (a 17-year low) and in Canada that number is 5.8 percent (a 40-year low).
+In the U.S., the unemployment rate hit 3.5 percent last month (a 50-year low) and in Canada, that number is 5.5 percent.
 These numbers suggest that businesses are operating at full capacity, but if you are a business leader, you probably have a different perspective.
-Low unemployment often means a gap the number of qualified people available to fill open positions.
+Low unemployment often means a gap in the number of qualified people available to fill open positions.

 And according to a recent TalentNow.com survey, this Talent Gap will become one of the biggest hurdles faced by companies in the coming years:

 - 42% of employers are worried they won’t be able to find the talent they need.

 - Approximately three quarters (72.8%) are struggling to find relevant candidates.

 - 86% of the most qualified candidates for your open positions are already employed and not actively seeking a new job.

 - 40 percent of employees surveyed said they plan on changing jobs this last year.

 So how are Great Game™ companies handling the Talent Gap?